george-hawkins/docker-cplusplus-coroutines/README.md

 So I decided to create the Docker setup, described below, to create an environment where the CppCoro and the latest version of `gcc` are available such that I can use them almost as conveniently as if they were installed locally.

+Note: I use Andreas Buhr's fork of [CppCoro](https://github.com/andreasbuhr/cppcoro/blob/master/README.md#cppcoro---a-coroutine-library-for-c) (for reasons that are covered below).

 Setup
 -----